emnify/product-docs/docs/portal/organization/data.md

 ---
-description: Keep your organization's information up to date
+description: Keep your organization's information up to date in the emnify Portal
+slug: /portal/org/data
 ---

 # Organization data